Lexus NX450h PHEV Review

 • Lightning

 If you are not quite ready for the full electric experience and are contemplating a PHEV instead, then Lexus has the history and technology to make life easy for you.
 The NX is beautifully built, good to drive and efficient.
-It’s not cheap though.
+Recent price cuts make the prices more bearable too.

 • Battery size: 18.1 kWh